briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

         prescribe drugs if the prescription was issued for a legitimate medical purpose and not altered, forged or obtained through deception or commission of a theft offense.
-As used in subsection (b)(1)D. of this section, “deception” and “theft offense” have the same meanings as in Ohio R.C.
+As used in subsection (b)(1)D. of this section, "deception" and "theft offense" have the same meanings as in Ohio R.C.
 2913.01.

     2. _(2)_

         1. _(A)_ As used in subsection (b)(2) of this section:

-            1. _(1)_ “Community addiction services provider” has the same meaning as in Ohio R.C.
+            1. _(1)_ "Community addiction services provider" has the same meaning as in Ohio R.C.
 5119.01.

-            2. _(2)_ “Community control sanction” and “drug treatment program” have the same meanings as in Ohio R.C.
+            2. _(2)_ "Community control sanction" and "drug treatment program" have the same meanings as in Ohio R.C.
 2929.01.

-            3. _(3)_ “Health care facility” has the same meaning as in Ohio R.C.
+            3. _(3)_ "Health care facility" has the same meaning as in Ohio R.C.
             2919.16.

-            4. _(4)_ “Minor drug possession offense” means a violation of this section that is a misdemeanor or a felony of the fifth degree.
+            4. _(4)_ "Minor drug possession offense" means a violation of this section that is a misdemeanor or a felony of the fifth degree.

-            5. _(5)_ “Post-release control sanction” has the same meaning as in Ohio R.C.
+            5. _(5)_ "Post-release control sanction" has the same meaning as in Ohio R.C.
 2967.28.

-            6. _(6)_ “Peace officer” has the same meaning as in Ohio R.C.
+            6. _(6)_ "Peace officer" has the same meaning as in Ohio R.C.
             2935.01.

-            7. _(7)_ “Public agency” has the same meaning as in Ohio R.C.
+            7. _(7)_ "Public agency" has the same meaning as in Ohio R.C.
             2930.01.

-            8. _(8)_ “Qualified individual” means a person who is not on community control or post-release control and is a person acting in good faith who seeks or obtains medical assistance for another person who is experiencing a drug overdose, a person who experiences
+            8. _(8)_ "Qualified individual" means a person who is not on community control or post-release control and is a person acting in good faith who seeks or obtains medical assistance for another person who is experiencing a drug overdose, a person who experiences